Hereford Futures Board

 Jonathan Bretherton (Chief Executive)

-A chartered surveyor with a pedigree and track record in major redevelopment schemes with Young Group plc, the Banks Group and the Greenbelt Group Jonathan wasformerly deputy chief executive of Sunderland arc Urban Regeneration Company.
-He is a board member of Malvern Theatres Trust and Hereford Enterprise Zone.
+A chartered surveyor with track record of leading major redevelopment schemes and business development with Young Group plc, the Banks Group and the Greenbelt Group, Jonathan was formerly Deputy Chief Executive of Sunderland arc Urban Regeneration Company.
+He is a board member of Malvern Theatres Trust and lives in Ledbury.

 Councillor John Jarvis (Leader of Herefordshire Council)